 As you walk into the foyer, hosts are available to greet you.
 The welcome table can offer you a name tag, directions to the RE wing for children’s religious exploration or the nursery, and information about happenings today.
 You can ask for general information about our congregation and sign up for our newsletter, if you wish.
 If you need hearing assistance, ask here to be directed to the sound booth.

-Greeters at the entrance to the sanctuary will offer you today’s program with the Sunday Bulletin.
+Hosts at the entrance to the sanctuary will offer you today’s program with the Sunday Bulletin.
 Go in and sit down where you are comfortable.
 A Host can help you find a seat if the service is crowded.

 Our minister, Rev. Rick Davis, usually conducts the service, but we may have visiting speakers.
 They are assisted by a congregation member called the celebrant, and by a person at the sound/AV booth called the anchor.
 During the summer months, most of the services are led by members of our congregation or special speakers.

 In the sanctuary there is usually a musical prelude, which gives the congregation a few minutes of quiet time before the service.
 Our service starts with a singing bowl, and a centering thought for this particular day.